 An intuition of Lemma 2 is as follows.
-If t_i and e_i are chosen simultaneously, from the point that satisfies the local first-order conditions, there always exist deviations to increase the tax revenue whereby managing the tax leak due to the profit shifting (mathematically, the Hessian matrix associated with the fist-order conditions does not satisfy negative definiteness).
+If $t_i$ and $e_i$ are chosen simultaneously, from the point that satisfies the local first-order conditions, there always exist deviations to increase the tax revenue whereby managing the tax leak due to the profit shifting (mathematically, the Hessian matrix associated with the fist-order conditions does not satisfy negative definiteness).

 For the rest of this paper, we adopt the following sequentiality of enforcement and tax decisions: (i) First, both countries set their enforcement efforts. (ii) Second, both countries choose their tax rates.
 The reasons we adopt this setup are as follows.
-First, the level of enforcement efforts is determined by specific rules and laws of monitoring, inspection and information sharing, which are less reversible in nature than the tax rates which can be changed more easily, so they are assumed to be chosen before taxes (see Bacchetta and Espinosa (1995), Peralta et al. (2006) and Keen and Konrad (2013)).16 17 Second, by treating tax-enforcement decisions as a commitment device,
+First, the level of enforcement efforts is determined by specific rules and laws of monitoring, inspection and information sharing, which are less reversible in nature than the tax rates which can be changed more easily, so they are assumed to be chosen before taxes (see Bacchetta and Espinosa (1995), Peralta et al. (2006) and Keen and Konrad (2013)).
+Second, by treating tax-enforcement decisions as a commitment device,

-$\overline{\frac{t}{\delta(e)(1+\epsilon)}} \text{ and } -\frac{\partial \tilde{\pi}2}{\partial t_2} \frac{t_2}{\tilde{\pi}2} = \frac{t}{\delta(e)(1-\epsilon)} .$

-15The enforcement function in Lemma 2 is used in our benchmark analysis.
+$\frac{t}{\delta(e)(1+\epsilon)} \text{ and } -\frac{\partial \tilde{\pi}2}{\partial t_2} \frac{t_2}{\tilde{\pi}2} = \frac{t}{\delta(e)(1-\epsilon)} \ .$ The enforcement function in Lemma 2 is used in our benchmark analysis.

-$^{^{16}}$ See also Bucovetsky and Haufler (2008) where governments decide the degree of tax preferences in favor of mobile capital before they set taxes on capital.
-The choice of such variables determines long-run reputation, based on which the governments decide the tax rates.

-17When the sequence of the decisions is reversed so that taxes are chosen first and the enforcement is chosen later, then: (i) the subgame-perfect equilibrium exists only this structure allows us to examine a practical issue of the possibility of enforcement cooperation under international tax competition.
+$^{16}$ See also Bucovetsky and Haufler (2008) where governments decide the degree of tax preferences in favor of mobile capital before they set taxes on capital.
+The choice of such variables determines long-run reputation, based on which the governments decide the tax this structure allows us to examine a practical issue of the possibility of enforcement cooperation under international tax competition.
 As to the tax timing, we first assume the conventional framework where countries choose tax rates simultaneously.
 As an extension, we examine sequential tax choices à la Hindriks and Nishimura (2015) in Section 4.2.